-The Company has concluded that credit risk with regards to other receivables is minimal.
+The Company has concluded that credit risk with regards to other receivables, except Mexican VAT receivable on which the Company has recorded an allowance, is minimal.

 b) Liquidity risk

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure as described in Note 4.
 The Company has no income from operations or a regular source of cash flow and relies on equity funding to support its exploration and corporate activities.
 Should the need for equity funding arise, there is a risk that the Company may not be successful in selling new common shares at acceptable prices.